-Publication of this announcement does not obligate NOAA to establish any specific partnership or to obligate available funds for partnership activities.
-There is no guarantee that funds will be available to make awards for this federal funding opportunity or that any proposal will be selected for funding.
-If an applicant incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, the applicant does so at its own risk of not receiving an award or of these costs not being included in a subsequent award.
-Applicants must not include proposal preparation costs within the project application budget, and NOAA and DOC will not be responsible for proposal preparation costs in any circumstance or any other costs if this program fails to receive funding.
+There is no guarantee that funds will be available for this federal funding opportunity or that any proposal will be selected for funding.
+If an applicant incurs any costs prior to receiving an award agreement signed by an authorized NOAA official, the applicant does so at their own risk of not being selected and these costs not being included in a subsequent award.
+Proposal preparation costs shall not be included as direct costs within the project application budget although these may be included in indirect costs (See IV.B.4.
+Negotiated Indirect Cost Rate Agreement).
+In addition, NOAA and DOC will not be responsible for project costs if this program fails to receive funding.
+Recipients and sub-recipients are subject to all federal laws and agency policies, regulations, and procedures applicable to federal financial assistance awards.
+Applicants must comply with all existing NOAA grants or cooperative agreements terms and conditions and otherwise eligible to receive federal awards in order to be considered for or receive funding under this competition.